dotnet/systemweb-adapters/README.md

 ## Set up
 Below are the steps needed to start using these adapters in your project:

-1. *Optional for CI builds*: Set up `NuGet.config` to point to the CI feed:
+1. *Optional for nightly adapter builds*: Set up `NuGet.config` to point to the CI feed:
   ```xml
   <?xml version="1.0" encoding="utf-8"?>
   <configuration>